Exabyte-io/documentation/docs/jobs-cli/actions/overview.md

 The status of jobs can be inspected at any time via CLI by following [these instructions](check-status.md).

-## View List of Jobs

-A detailed list of Jobs and associated [Accounting Charges](../../accounts/payments-charges.md) produced to date by the user can be generated under CLI as explained [here](view-job-list.md), for user's reference and convenience.

 ## Terminate Job

 A Job can be terminated artificially by the user at any time preceding its completion [as follows](terminate.md)

+## View List of Jobs and Charges

+A detailed list of Jobs and associated [Accounting Charges](../../accounts/payments-charges.md) produced to date by the user can be generated under CLI as explained [here](view-job-list.md), for user's reference and convenience.